tdurouchoux/dsview_vault/topics/Model/LSTM.md

 type: Model
 ---

-A type of recurrent neural network that is effective for learning from sequences of data, including time series.
+A type of recurrent neural network that is effective for learning from sequences of variable lengths.